College of Naturopaths of Ontario

 In Ontario, the regulation of health professions is based on a self-governance model.
 There are 26 health regulatory colleges governing 28 health professions under the Regulated Health Professions Act, 1991 (RHPA) and their respective health profession Acts.
 Health regulatory colleges operate at arm's length from the provincial government and independently administer their own internal processes.

 Under the RHPA and the Naturopathy Act, 2007, the College of Naturopaths of Ontario (CONO) is responsible for governing the self-regulating profession of naturopathy in Ontario.
-Under these Acts, the CONO has the authority to make regulations on a variety of subject matters, including inspections, subject to the prior review by the Minister of Health and Long-Term Care and the approval of the Lieutenant Governor in Council.
+Under these Acts, the CONO has the authority to make regulations on a variety of subject matters, including professional misconduct, subject to the prior review by the Minister of Health and Long-Term Care and the approval of the Lieutenant Governor in Council.

-Summary of Inspection Regulation
+Summary of Professional Misconduct Regulation